Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Headache.md

 2. Antiemetics: Dopamine antagonists
 	1. Improve nausea and pain.
 	2. Includes:
-		1. IV metoclopramide
+		1. Metoclopromide
-		2. IV or IM chlropromazine
-		3. IV or IM prochlorperazine
+		2. Ondansetron
+		3. Domperidone
+		4. Chlropromazine
+		5. Prochlorperazine

 >[!Warning]+ In Pregnancy
 *In pregnancy*: Acetaminophen is safest.
 NSAIDs are second line, with [[Triptans]] for moderate to severe symptoms